9664250/TeamSparkleRocket/README.md

 Necessary changes:
 * Need to remove temporary grabber specifically meant for the donut, which Phineas is working on doing.
 By this class, it will be off.
-* Meanwhile, Santosh and Grayden are writing down the parts list and putting it in the section "Part list" down below.
+* Meanwhile, Santhosh and Grayden are writing down the parts list and putting it in the section "Part list" down below.
+* Santhosh will also create the Gantt Chart.
 * Shayla will be drawing a design for the new robot with its new grabber.
 * Cassandra will be documenting and gathering all the information to put into the github.
 * CJ is doing our code.

-Part list:
-*
+* Part list will be found right below the items list in the top of the page.